 For the automation, we started as an experiment with “Everliker” which is a Chrome plugin where you can automatically like pictures with a specific hashtag.
 You will have to keep your browser open to run it, it will help you to get the first followers more quickly, plus you can see which pictures it is liking (so you can undo it if needed).

-When we got the first couple of hundred followers, it was time to test how far we could 'Growth Hack' the account.
-We switched tools; we decided to go for Instazood as it looked easy to use, and it did the automation we wanted it to do (it will cost you $15 monthly).
+When we got the first couple of hundred followers, it was time to test how far we could ‘Growth Hack’ the account.
+We switched tools; we decided to go for InstaCaptain as it looked easy to use, and it did the automation we wanted it to do (it will cost you $29 monthly).

 No matter for which automation tool you choose, your research will come in handy now as you will start following people which follow a similar account or start liking pictures with a specific hashtag.

-Try out different accounts/hashtags to target and keep track of the conversion per account/hashtag.
-It will give you insights into the highest potential.
 Run every hashtag/account at least for a week as not everyone will convert (follow you back) within a day.
 Remember, this will be a long term game, so make data-driven decisions.
 Make sure you check your setting before starting it as it may get you banned by Instagram.

 - Check out how many accounts the automation is skipping.
 If it gets too high start thinking of changing the settings or stop targeting that account/hashtag.